MrJackSpade/RG35XXP-WINE/README.md

 - Launch QJoyPad for controller support
 - Open Wine Explorer

+> [!NOTE]
-> **Note**: Users should be comfortable with Wine and Winetricks if they want to install additional software or modify configurations.
+> Users should be comfortable with Wine and Winetricks if they want to install additional software or modify configurations.

 ## Known Issues

- **WARNING**:
+> [!WARNING]
+>
-- Improper shutdown can cause Wine to corrupt its configuration files, requiring a restore from backup
+> - Improper shutdown can cause Wine to corrupt its configuration files, requiring a restore from backup
-- There is an intentional 20-second delay between X server start and Wine launch due to session detection limitations
+> - There is an intentional 20-second delay between X server start and Wine launch due to session detection limitations
-- Some applications may require manual Winetricks configuration
+> - Some applications may require manual Winetricks configuration
-- Wine shell closes once the last application exits.
+> - Wine shell closes once the last application exits.
 This is apparently a limitation of WINE itself, so unfortunately I can't do anything about it

 ## Controller Mapping